skyfe79/Awesome/README.md

 ## Rust

+- [grafeo](https://github.com/GrafeoDB/grafeo) - Grafeo is a pure-Rust, high-performance graph database that can be embedded as a library or run as a standalone database, with optional in-memory or persistent storage.
+Grafeo supports both LPG and RDF and all major query languages.
 - [OpenSquirrel](https://github.com/Infatoshi/OpenSquirrel) - For people who get distracted by agents.
 A native Rust/GPUI control plane for running Claude Code, Codex, Cursor, and OpenCode side by side — because if you're going to be squirrely, you might as well optimize for it.
 - [SuperLightTUI](https://github.com/subinium/SuperLightTUI) - 🦀 An immediate-mode Rust TUI framework with flexbox layout and Tailwind-style chaining API.
 - [deff](https://github.com/flamestro/deff) - interactive, side-by-side file review for git diffs with per-file navigation, vertical and horizontal scrolling, syntax highlighting, and added/deleted line tinting
 - [rtk](https://github.com/rtk-ai/rtk) - CLI proxy that reduces LLM token consumption by 60-90% on common dev commands.
 Single Rust binary, zero dependencies
 - [cli](https://github.com/googleworkspace/cli) - Google Workspace CLI — one command-line tool for Drive, Gmail, Calendar, Sheets, Docs, Chat, Admin, and more.
 Dynamically built from Google Discovery Service.
 Includes AI agent skills.
 - [spritefusion-pixel-snapper](https://github.com/Hugo-Dz/spritefusion-pixel-snapper) - A tool to snap pixels to a perfect grid.
 Designed to fix messy and inconsistent pixel art generated by AI.
-- [nfd2nfc](https://github.com/elgar328/nfd2nfc) - macOS NFD-to-NFC filename converter with TUI and background watcher
+- [nfd2nfc](https://github.com/elgar328/nfd2nfc) - macOS NFD/NFC filename converter with TUI, CLI, and background watcher
 - [Kaku](https://github.com/tw93/Kaku) - 🎃 A fast, out-of-the-box terminal built for AI coding.
 - [openfang](https://github.com/RightNow-AI/openfang) - Open-source Agent Operating System
 - [workmux](https://github.com/raine/workmux) - git worktrees + tmux windows for zero-friction parallel dev